-At least this is the case for small Greek islands who do not have many permanent residents or their geographical location is far from Athens.
-Larger islands, like Corfu, Rhodes and Crete, are relatively lively even off season and have frequent and more reliable ferry connection.
+At least this is the case for small Greek islands that do not have many permanent residents or their geographical location is far from Athens.
+Larger islands, like Corfu, Rhodes, and Crete, are relatively lively even offseason, and have frequent and more reliable ferry connections.

 Greek ferries in winter: less schedules

-Contrary to what many foreigners would believe, ferries in winter actually do operate, although there are less ferry schedules than during summer.
+Contrary to what many foreigners would believe, ferries in winter actually do operate, although there are fewer ferry schedules than during summer.
 Due to the limited amount of passengers, which includes the few residents and even fewer off-season visitors, routes are less frequent.
-Also the bad weather that occasionally happens over the Aegean Sea, with strong winds and rain, may be responsible for cancellations.
+Also, the bad weather that occasionally happens over the Aegean Sea, with strong winds and rain, may be responsible for cancellations.

 Less inter island routes

-Also some tourist ferry lines do not operate at all in winter or has less schedules, such as the line Kalamata to Kythira and Kissamos Crete, or from Kimi to Skopelos and Alonissos.
+Also, some tourist ferry lines do not operate at all in winter or have fewer schedules, such as the line Kalamata to Kythira and Kissamos Crete, or from Kimi to Skopelos and Alonissos.
 These lines have summer schedules only.

 Only large wind-resistant ferries, such as the ferries of Blue Star or Hellenic Seaways, are able to travel the Aegean in strong wind conditions, at least during winds of 7-8 on the Beaufort scale.
 In the Ionian Sea, however, ferry schedules are more reliable, as the wind is not so strong.

 Nice options for off-season holidays in the Greek islands are large or medium-sized islands, where some hotels stay open all year round.
 Sea swimming is not suggested in winter, as the weather is cold and there might be strong currents, but visitors are welcome to enjoy the laid-back lifestyle and explore the unspoiled nature of the islands.